Dialectical Behavior Therapy (DBT) Program Internship

 - Attend weekly 1 ½ hour DBT Cohort first semester, and monthly for 1 hour second semester

-- Attend alternate weekly Outpatient Staff meetings and Peer Consultations
+- Attend Outpatient Staff meetings and Peer Consultations

 - Attend monthly Internship Cohort Meetings from 12:00 pm–1:30 pm on the third Tuesday of each month

-- Educational degree: students must be pursuing a master’s degree in either social work, marriage & family therapy, counseling, or psychology at an accredited university (with the eventual license as LPCC, LMFT, LICSW).
+- Educational degree: students must be pursuing a master’s degree in either social work, counseling, or psychology at an accredited university (with the eventual license as LPCC, LICSW, or LP).

 - Prior experience in the mental health field, whether prior practicum, professional, or life experience.